• Skip to primary navigation

 ➜ Get the recipe: Buchty buns

-No one can bake better buchty than mom or grandma!
-Buchty buns are sweet brioche-type pastries with various fillings, often made of ground poppy seeds, plum jam, cheese, or fruit.
-The buchty buns are square, which is why they are sometimes called bricks.
+No one can bake buchty better than our moms or grandmas!
+Buchty buns are sweet, brioche-like pastries with various fillings such as ground poppy seeds, plum butter, cheese, or fruit.
+They are square in shape, which is why they are sometimes called "bricks."

-This pastry also appears in classic Czech fairy tales, when a bunch of buchty buns is given by moms to their sons who go out into the world to gain some experience.
+This pastry also appears in classic Czech fairy tales, where a mom gives a bunch of buchty buns to her son named Honza, who goes out into the world to gain experience.

 Kobliha